ThomasWangWeiHong/Image-Super-Resolution-Convolutional-Neural-Network-for-Remote-Sensing/README.md

 The main differences lie in the learning rate schedule and the loss optimizer used in the SRCNN model.
-In addition, this script also includes functions which are used to preprocess the input images into a proper format so that they can be used to train the SRCNN model.
+In addition, this script also includes functions which are used to preprocess the input images into a proper format so that they can be used to train the SRCNN model, and functions which uses the model to create an upsampled version of a raster file, and write it to file.

 Requirements:
 - cv2